danatt/drlnd-ContinuousControl/Report.md

 * **Results:**

 Environment solved after: 286 Episodes

 ![](/pictures/CC_training_500epsisodes.JPG)

 * **Ideas for Future Work:**
     * Implement Prioritized Experience Replay from the DQN paper to further reduce training time.
-    * Test different Agents like (PPO, A3C or D4PG) with second Version of the Reacher environment.
+    * Test different Agents like (PPO, A3C or D4PG) with the second Version of the Reacher environment.